GAlmeidaDev/GAlmeidaDev/README.md

 ## 🌱 Currently Exploring

-- 🚀 Full Stack Web Development:
+- 🚀 Full Stack Development:
   - Delving into React and Redux for dynamic front-end experiences.
   - Mastering React Router for seamless navigation.
   - Styling with Tailwind CSS to create modern and responsive interfaces.
-  - Building robust backends with Django.
+  - Building robust backends with .NET core and NodeJS.
   - Utilizing PostgreSQL for efficient database management.

 ## 🏆 Achievements